Frequently asked questions

 Who is?
 You’ll need good walking shoes for the stretches of uneven terrain typical of archaeological sites, and there may be city walks up to about half a mile, but no hiking.

-Breakfast in the hotel dining room is included plus one full-dress meal with wine per day as well as snacks served in the course of our food activities.
+Breakfast in the hotel dining room and one full-dress meal with wine per day are always included, and often a second (smaller) meal as well as snacks served in the course of our food activities.
 The main meal is usually lunch, which provides a welcome rest and chance to talk after a stimulating morning.
-Most evenings are open, but when a day’s logistics dictate, lunch will be light (and included) and dinner will be the main meal.
+Most evenings are open, especially in cities, but each day’s logistics will dictate the meal plan.
 We’ll make suggestions for light evening meals, wine bars, or ice cream near the hotel, and Liz and Maureen will be available to accompany you if you wish.
 For these optional outings, the bill is divided evenly among the participants.

 We expect our participants to be curious eaters without major restrictions.
-Tell us what the issues are when you book (there’s a space for this on the booking form), and if we can’t work around the problem (and we often can), we’ll return your deposit check.
+Tell us what the issues are when you book (there’s a space for this on the booking form).
+We can often work around the problem, and if we can’t, we’ll return your deposit check.
 Our menus, most of which are set, are designed to highlight traditional dishes and local products, but we always take individual problems and preferences into consideration when planning them.

 Maureen and Liz personally without intermediary.
 We go over several drafts of each menu with the restaurants, which we choose for quality, atmosphere, and location.
 These are emphatically not standard bus-tour lunches.